zerolab/wagtail/docs/advanced_topics/audit_log.rst

 =========

 Wagtail provides a mechanism to log actions performed on its objects.
-Common activities like page creation, update, deletion, locking and unlocking, revision scheduling, privacy changes are automatically logged at the model level.
+Common activities like page creation, update, deletion, locking and unlocking, revision scheduling and privacy changes are automatically logged at the model level.

 The Wagtail admin uses the action log entries to provide a site-wide and page specific history of changes.
-It uses a a registry of 'actions' that provide additional context for the logged action.
+It uses a registry of 'actions' that provide additional context for the logged action.

 The audit log-driven Page history replaces the revisions list page, but provide a filter for revision-specific entries.